tak-bro/aicommit2/README.md

 > You may need to create an account and set up billing.

-3. Run aicommit2 with your staged in git repository:
+3. Run aicommit2 with your staged files in git repository:
 ```shell
 git add <files...>
 aicommit2